zeruniverse/CryptoStego/README.md

-#CryptoStego
+# CryptoStego
 JS library for steganography with encryption - Hide text in an image with encryption and obfuscation.
 Support least significant bit mode and fast Fourier mode.

-##Version
+## Version
 v1.3

-##DEMO
+## DEMO
 [http://stego.js.org](http://stego.js.org)
 **Note: Library needs HTML5 support!**

-##Download
+## Download
 Download [cryptostego.min.js](https://github.com/zeruniverse/CryptoStego/releases/download/v1.3/cryptostego.min.js)
 **Note: This JS library needs HTML5 support!**

-##Features
+## Features
-+ Random initialization of invalid bits - obfuscation
++ Obfuscation - Random initialization of invalid bits
-+ Non-linear bit-by-bit message storage.
++ Non-linear bit-by-bit message storage
-+ Valid bits and their order decided by sha512-based hash function
++ Valid bits and their order decided by SHA512-based hash function
 + Password decides the parameter in hash function.
-Different password will map message to different locations in the image
+Different passwords map message to different locations in the image
 + No signal for password error.
 Wrong password results in wrong message
 + LSB (Least Significant Bit) mode
-  + Use least significant bits of RGB channels of each pixels to store message
+  + Use least significant bits of RGB channels of each pixel to store message
-  + Result image visually identical to original image
+  + Resulting image is visually identical to original one
   + Can only stored in non-compressed format such as PNG
 + Fast Fourier mode
   + Store information by slightly changing lowest frequency component of each block in frequency domain
   + Robust to image compression but stores less data compared to LSB mode
-  + Result image looks different from original one
+  + Resulting image looks different from original one

-##Usage
+## Usage
 This library provides 3 functions.
 Use `<script src="cryptostego.min.js"></script>` in your HTML to include this library.
 ### `loadIMGtoCanvas(inputid, canvasid, callback, maxsize)`
 This function loads an image from file input to a dynamically generated canvas.
 After that, it will call `callback()` function to do some stuff, and then delete the generated canvas.